 Analysis of the package prices and various other services these companies provide is all well and good, but what is the overall user experience like?
 Is the coverage any good?
 What about connectivity issues and customer service?

 Reliability and Quality

 Well, quite frankly it’s a bit of a hit-and-miss situation for both companies.
 Though both of them claim availability throughout Tbilisi, there are several districts where service is horrible.
 The best option would be to check your address with the company and find out if fiber is installed.
-Newer and renovated districts tend to have better connectivity than the Old Town, though some reviewers have claimed that even in some places in the Old Town there is good connectivity.
+Newer and recently-renovated districts tend to have better connectivity than the Old Town, though some reviewers have claimed that even in some places in the Old Town there is good connectivity.